PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 smb (pronounced "samba") allows you to mount a directory on CUBIC as a local drive on your machine, so you can access the data as if it were local.

-For larger data transfers, we recommend using `scp` or `rsync`.
+For larger data transfers, we recommend using `scp`.
-These commands allow you to transfer files between your local machine and CUBIC.
+`scp` allows you to transfer files between your local machine and CUBIC.
-However, there should almost never be a case where you need to transfer a lot of data from your laptop to cubic.
+However, there should almost never be a case where you need to transfer a lot of data from your laptop to CUBIC.

+{: .note-title }
+> Note
+>
+> We do not recommend transferring large amounts of data between your local machine and CUBIC.
+> If you have a case where you need to transfer a large amount of data,
+> please reach out to the informatics team.
+> Quite often, there is a more efficient or appropriate way to work with the data on CUBIC
+> that does not involve storing it on your local machine.

 See the pages on data transfer for more information on how to set up and use these tools.